 Expressive Arts Therapy, or EAT expands the effectiveness by which an individual in therapy might seek clarity and healing.

-How EAT Works
+How Expressive Arts Therapy Works

 Expressive arts therapy is a field of mental health that uses the creative process to help individuals and communities to heal physically, mentally and emotionally.
 This is done through very simple means of artistic expression like lines, colors, shapes, sounds and movement.